ember-best-practices/memory-leak-examples/exercises/exercise-1.md

 It's pretty simple.
-From the test page, click "Start" to begin recording, reload the page, and then hit the red recording button to stop when the tasks you are concerned with finish, in our case that would be after the test finishes.
+From the test page, click "Start" to begin recording, reload the page, and then hit the red recording button to stop when the tasks you are concerned with finish; in our case that would be after the test finishes.

 ![Using the record allocation timeline feature](./images/exercise-1/record-allocation-timeline.gif)